-U.S. electricity generation by source, amount, and share of total in 2018
+U.S. utility-scale electricity generation by source, amount, and share of total in 20201

 |Energy source||Billion kWh||Share of total|

-2 Small-scale solar photovoltaic systems are electricity generators with less than one megawatt of electricity generating capacity that are usually at or near the location where the electricity is consumed.
-Most small-scale solar photovoltaic systems are installed on building rooftops.
+2 Small-scale solar photovoltaic (PV) systems are electricity generators with less than one megawatt (MW) of electricity generating capacity, which are not connected at a power plant that has a combined capacity of one MW or larger.
+Most small-scale PV systems are at or near the location where the electricity is consumed and many are net metered systems.
+The smaller ones are usually installed on building rooftops.

 3 Pumped storage hydroelectricity generation is negative because most pumped storage electricity generation facilities use more electricity than they produce on an annual basis.
 Most pumped storage systems use fossil fuels or nuclear energy for pumping water to the storage component of the system.